julhamarcolan/k-space-processing/README.md

     - Manipulation of k-space using low-pass and high-pass filtering techniques.
     - Zero-filling applied to the data to enhance image detail.
+    - Script for converting a NIfTI (.nii) file to a NumPy (.npy) file.

 ## 🔬 What is K-space?